itayhaike/Jenkins_Project/README.md

 If you choose bash the pipeline will execute only stages of bash.
 All other scripts execution has to be skipped in this cases.
 The pipeline should include minimum 3-4 stages.
 More will be appreciated.
-To add log files algorithm like on file Jenkinsfile_adv
+To add log files algorithm like on file Jenkinsfile_adv.

 To create an image of your VM and to notify which pipeline name to run